 \section{Introduction}

-The important role which functionals of Brownian motion play in many fields of mathematics (as mathematical finance, diffusion processes in random environment, probabilistic studies related to hyperbolic spaces etc.) is motivation to study the wide class of different diffusion processes connected to those functionals somehow (see for example \cite{CPY}, \cite{SB}, \cite{DGY}, \cite{MatII} and \cite{MatIII}).
-In this work we consider the special class of such diffusions: Brownian motion with a special stochastic drift.
-It is well known in literature that processes like Ornstein-Uhlenbeck, Bessel processes or radial Ornstein-Uhlenbeck are examples of Brownian motion with stochastic drift connected to special functions: parabolic cylinder, Bessel or Kummer functions (see \cite{B}).
-In this work we consider another interesting class of such diffusions - hyperbolic Bessel process which are connected to Legendre functions.
+The important role which functionals of Brownian motion play in many fields of mathematics (including mathematical finance, diffusion processes in random environment, probabilistic studies related to hyperbolic spaces etc.) is a motivation to study the wide class of different diffusion processes connected to those functionals somehow (see, e.g., \cite{SB,CPY,DGY,MatII} and \cite{MatIII}).
+In this work, we consider a special class of such diffusions: Brownian motion with a special stochastic drift.
+It is well known in the literature that processes like Ornstein--Uhlenbeck processes, Bessel processes or radial Ornstein--Uhlenbeck processes are examples of Brownian motion with stochastic drift connected to special functions: parabolic cylinder, Bessel or Kummer functions (see \cite{B}).
+In this work, we consider another interesting class of such diffusions -- hyperbolic Bessel processes which are connected to Legendre functions.
 We establish the distribution of a hyperbolic Bessel process.
-Borodin presented the computation of the transition density function for hyperbolic Bessel process (see formulas (5.4) and (5.5) in \cite{B}).
-The method used by Borodin relied on the connection between the Laplace transform of transition density function and two increasing and decreasing solutions of some ordinary differential equation of the second order (for the more details of this method see also \cite{SB}).
-Gruet established the transition density functions of hyperbolic processes by the planar geometry method (see \cite{G2}, \cite{G}).
+Borodin presented the computation of the transition density function for a hyperbolic Bessel process (see formulas (5.4) and (5.5) in \cite{B}).
+His method relied on the connection between the Laplace transform of the transition density function and two increasing and decreasing solutions of some ordinary differential equation of the second order (for more details of this method see also \cite{SB}).
+Gruet established the transition density functions of hyperbolic processes by methods of planar geometry (see \cite{G,G2}).
 However, the results obtained by both authors are technically very complicated.
-The role of the hyperbolic Bessel processes in the world of Brownian motion functionals was mentioned also by Byczkowski, Ma{\l}ecki and Ryznar (see \cite{MBR}).
+The role of the hyperbolic Bessel processes in the world of Brownian motion functionals was mentioned also by Byczkowski, Ma{\l}ecki and Ryznar \cite{MBR}.